mozilla/uniffi-rs/docs/adr/0008-freeing-objects-and-resources.md

 ## Kotlin

-* UniFFI will implement a mechanism that automically frees Rust references when the corresponding foreign object is destroyed.
+* UniFFI will implement a mechanism that automatically frees Rust references when the corresponding foreign object is destroyed.
   [Effective Java, 3rd edition](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/) recommends never using destructors.
-  It recomends avoiding the [Cleaner API](https://docs.oracle.com/javase%2F9%2Fdocs%2Fapi%2F%2F/java/lang/ref/Cleaner.html), but does say that it may be appropriate for freeing a "native peer", like the UniFFI reference.
+  It recommends avoiding the [Cleaner API](https://docs.oracle.com/javase%2F9%2Fdocs%2Fapi%2F%2F/java/lang/ref/Cleaner.html), but does say that it may be appropriate for freeing a "native peer", like the UniFFI reference.
   The Android docs recommend using the [ReferenceQueue](https://www.android-doc.com/reference/java/lang/ref/ReferenceQueue.html) API, which is the low-level class that `Cleaner` uses (https://www.android-doc.com/reference/java/lang/Object.html#finalize())

 * We will no longer generate the `Closable` or `AutoClosable` interface for objects.